webdriverio/webdriverio/README.md

 If you're looking for issues to help out with, check out [the issues labelled "good first pick"](https://github.com/webdriverio/webdriverio/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+pick").
 You can also reach out in our [Gitter Channel](https://gitter.im/webdriverio/webdriverio) if you have question on where to start contributing.

+## WebdriverIO for Enterprise

+Available as part of the Tidelift Subscription.

+The maintainers of WebdriverIO and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-webdriverio?utm_source=npm-webdriverio&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Packages

 ### Core